 A mobile user will often be taken to a standard website.
 And while the mobile browsers will render a standard site OK, remember that this isn’t the optimal user experience for mobile.
 But before you rush out and build a mobile-friendly website, consider the following…

-- Do your stats support it?
-Check your web stats and see how many users are accessing your site on a mobile device.
-The new version of Google Analytics has some great ways to measure this.
+- Check your web stats and see how many users are accessing your site on a mobile device.
+If that number is high, you may want to consider a mobile first approach.

 But, back to quality.
-So, let’s assume you have done your research and your users do need a mobile version of your site.
 What does a quality mobile site look like?
 Let’s break our definition of quality down a bit…

 A mobile friendly site should be developed using the latest standards for HTML and CSS, minimizing what the browser actually needs to do to load the page.
 In other words, keep it simple.